Abuja: Garki District

 The Garki District is the area in the southwest corner of the city, having the Central District to the north and the Asokoro District to the east.
 The district is subdivided into units called "Areas".
 Garki uses a distinctive naming convention of "Area" to refer to parts of Garki.
 These are designated as Areas 1 to 11.
 Garki II is used to differentiate the area from Garki Area 2.
 Visitors may find this system confusing.

 Garki is presently the principal business and administrative district of Abuja.
 Numerous buildings of interest are in this area.
 Some of them include the General Post Office, Abuja International Conference Centre along the busy Herbert Macaulay Way, Nicon Luxury Hotel (formally known as Abuja Sofitel Hotel and Le Meridian), Agura Hotel and Old Federal Secretariat Complex Buildings (Area 1).
 A new five-star hotel, Hawthorn Suites Abuja, is in Garki.

 Area 2 is mainly used for residential purposes, although a zoological garden, as well as a small shopping centre, are to be found here as well.
 Several banks and other commercial offices are located along Moshood Abiola Way in Area 7.
 The headquarters of the Nigerian Armed Forces – Army, Airforce and Navy – is located on Muhammadu Buhari Way in the Garki District.

-The tallest building in this district is the Radio House located at the Area 11 sector, which houses the Federal Ministry of Information and Communications, the Federal Radio Corporation of Nigeria (FRCN) and Voice of Nigeria (VON).
+The tallest building in this district is the Radio House located in the Area 11 sector, which houses the Federal Ministry of Information and Communications, the Federal Radio Corporation of Nigeria (FRCN) and Voice of Nigeria (VON).
 The Nigerian Television Authority (NTA) stations and corporate headquarters are also in Garki.
 The Federal Capital Development Authority (FCDA) which oversees and runs the Administration of the Federal Capital Territory has its offices in Garki.

 The Office of the Minister of the Federal Capital Territory is in Area 11.
 This is the location of the Federal Capital Development Authority and other administrative buildings.
-A popular sub-neighborhood here is found in the vicinity of Gimbiya street, because it has the unique characteristic of being a purely administrative zone on weekdays, while transforming purely into an entertainment zone on weeknights and weekends.
+A popular sub-neighbourhood here is found in the vicinity of Gimbiya Street because it has the unique characteristic of being a purely administrative zone on weekdays while transforming purely into an entertainment zone on weeknights and weekends.

 Other places of note include the Cyprian Ekwensi Arts & Culture Centre and The Nigerian Police Mobile Force CID (Criminal Investigation Department) headquarters in Area 10.
 The Abuja Municipal Area Council, which is the local government administration has its headquarters in Area 10.
 The new United States Embassy is in the Diplomatic Zone which adjoins Garki.